diokaejionueme/Personal-Dashboard/README.md

 ## Project Overview

 Personal Dashboard is a simple web application built with Vue.js.
 It aims to provide a customizable dashboard for tracking personal tasks, notes, and other widgets.
-The latest update introduces a real-time clock widget and an improved notes widget for enhanced productivity.
+The latest update introduces a real-time clock widget, an improved notes widget, and a weather widget for enhanced productivity and information at a glance.

 ## Features